RichardDooling/Entertainment_Law/README.md

 However, if you are willing to spend a little time learning how Git and GitHub work, you will be able to quickly fetch the latest versions of these files to your computer using a simple free application available at [GitHub](https://github.com/).

-If you are curious about GitHub works and how to contribute to this project, sign up at the [GitHub site](https://github.com/) and then read the [CONTRIBUTIONS] page.
+If you are curious about GitHub works and how to contribute to this project, sign up at the [GitHub site](https://github.com/) and then read the [CONTRIBUTIONS](https://github.com/RichardDooling/Entertainment_Law/blob/master/CONTRIBUTIONS.md) page.

+Richard Dooling

+University of Nebraska College of Law